-During the semester, you will write two reflection papers in which you analyze your own experience negotiating in class to develop specific negotiation insights and advice for yourself in the future.
-The purposes are to help you gain a greater awareness of yourself as a negotiator, deepen your understanding of the factors that affect negotiation processes, relationships, and outcomes, and provide you with tools to continue to improve.
+During the semester, you will write two reflection papers in which you analyze your own experience negotiating in class to develop specific negotiation insights and advice for

 You will not be expected to write about every in-class negotiation simulation, but rather to choose one or two significant moments to explore in detail in each paper.
 You will apply theory from the course readings, frameworks from class, and your own common sense to analyze what happened and why and to draw out negotiation lessons.